 Your choice to carry and own a gun for self-protection says that you are willing to take the life of someone if necessary in order to save your life or the lives of those you love.
 This is a very significant statement that has very serious ramifications.
 We of course don’t own a gun to “kill”, we own a gun to “defend”.
 Should that awful moment ever arise, could you use your gun on an attacker?
 You will have to answer this question for yourself.

-The question and answer of wether or not you could use a gun is a complex and very personal one.
+The question and answer of whether or not you could use a gun for self-protection is a complex and very personal one.
 There are many things to consider, many which may be personal to you and your circumstances and not represented here.
-This article is meant to be a guide and start you on the process.
-Things such as your faith, or the potential for some very serious “aftermath” consequences of using a gun for your self protection or that of others are just a couple.
+This article is a guide and start you on the process.
+Things such as your faith, or the potential for some very serious “aftermath” consequences of using a gun for self-protection or that of others are just a couple.

 This important process needs to be done in depth and detail.
 The news, TV shows and movies on any given day can provide the scenes to provoke this exercise.
 Imagine yourself in these situations and explore what you would have done?
 What could you have done differently?